Difference between c sharp generics and Collections with example

 studentList.Add("Generics"); //Fooling the compiler

-Since ArrayList is a loosely typed collection and it never ensures compile-time type checking.
+Since ArrayList is a loosely typed collection it never ensures compile-time type checking.
 Hence the above statement will compile without error but it will throw an InvalidCastException at run time when you try to cast it to Student Type.

 How to do it using Generics